Seán O'Casey: Abbey Theatre

+The Shadow of a Gunman

 O'Casey's first accepted play, The Shadow of a Gunman, was performed at the Abbey Theatre in 1923.
 This was the beginning of a relationship that was to be fruitful for both theatre and dramatist but which ended in some bitterness.
 The play deals with the impact of revolutionary politics on Dublin's slums and their inhabitants, and is understood to be set in Mountjoy Square, where he lived during the 1916 Easter Rising.

+Juno and the Paycock and The Plough and the Stars

-It was followed by Juno and the Paycock (1924) and The Plough and the Stars (1926).
+The Shadow of a Gunman was followed by Juno and the Paycock (1924) and The Plough and the Stars (1926).
 The former deals with the effect of the Irish Civil War on the working class poor of the city, while the latter is set in Dublin in 1916 around the Easter Rising.
 Both plays deal realistically with the rhetoric and dangers of Irish patriotism, with tenement life, self-deception, and survival; they are tragi-comedies in which violent death throws into relief the blustering masculine bravado of characters such as Jack Boyle and Joxer Daly in Juno and the Paycock and the heroic resilience of Juno herself or of Bessie Burgess in The Plough and the Stars.
 Juno and the Paycock became a film directed by Alfred Hitchcock.

 The Plough and the Stars was not well received by the Abbey audience and resulted in scenes reminiscent of the riots that greeted J. M. Synge's The Playboy of the Western World in 1907.
 There was a riot reported on the fourth night of the show.
 His depiction of sex and religion offended even some of the actors, who refused to speak their lines.
 The full-scale riot occurred partly because the play was thought to be an attack on the men in the rising and partly in protest in opposition to the animated appearance of a prostitute in Act 2.
 W. B. Yeats got onto the stage and roared at the audience: "You have disgraced yourselves again."
 The takings of the play were substantial compared with the previous week.
 O'Casey gave up his job and became a full-time writer.

 After the incident, even though the play was well liked by most of the Abbey goers, Liam O'Flaherty, Austin Clarke and F. R. Higgins launched an attack against it in the press.
 O'Casey believed it was an attack on Yeats, that they were using O'Casey's play to berate Yeats.

 In 1952 he appeared in a play by Irish playwright Teresa Deevy, The Wild Goose, in which he played the part of Father Ryan.
 O'Casey was involved in numerous productions with the Abbey; these can be found in the Abbey Archives.